Chemistry – The Future of Psilocybin Technology

 - Fifth, for particular combinations of psilocybin derivatives, how does varying the ratio of the psilocybin derivatives change the observed pharmacological effects — either clinically (e.g., changes in mood or brain scan data) and/or at the cellular level.

 - Sixth, study combinations of (a) psilocybin derivatives with (b) other molecules that are known to interact with the cellular receptors targeted by psilocybin.
 For example, how do other serotonergic compounds modulate the effects of psilocybin (or serotonin) at particular serotonin receptors?
 At other cellular receptors?

 Psilocybin Derivatives – A Library of Active Chemicals

-The term “Psilocybin derivatives” refers to a collection of molecules sharing the hydroxy-tryptamine core.
-These molecule may vary from psilocybin at one or more positions.
+The term “Psilocybin Derivatives” refers to a collection of molecules sharing the hydroxy-tryptamine core.
+These molecules may vary from psilocybin at one or more positions.
 Examples of psilocybin derivatives include the following: